microsoft/edge-selenium-tools/README.md

 </dependencies>
 ```

-The Java package is also available for donwload on the [Releases](https://github.com/microsoft/edge-selenium-tools/releases/latest) page.
+The Java package is also available for download on the [Releases](https://github.com/microsoft/edge-selenium-tools/releases/latest) page.

 #### Python